-THE APPROVED PROVIDER / NOMINATED SUPERVISOR WILL ENSURE:
+THE APPROVED PROVIDER /NOMINATED SUPERVISOR WILL ENSURE:

-- obligations under the Education and Care Services National Law and National Regulations are met - obligations under the Disability Discrimination Act 1992 (DDA) are met - all staff, educators, students and visitors have knowledge of and adhere to this policy; understand and comply with the (DDA) including making reasonable adjustments to the program, practices and environment in collaboration with families and children - all new employees are provided with a copy of this policy as part of their induction process - support is provided to educators to make reasonable adjustments to support enable children with disability access and participate in the Service on the same basis as others - children's social, cultural and linguistic diversity is considered to inform curriculum decision-making processes to provide an inclusive education - completed enrolment forms are used to gather information about children's additional needs and supports that may be required - equitable access is provided to support children with additional needs - communication with families is consistent and supportive
+- we meet our obligations under the Disability Discrimination Act 1992 (DDA) - all staff understand and comply with the (DDA) including making reasonable adjustments to the program, practices and environment in collaboration with families and children - support is provided to educators to make reasonable adjustments to support children with disability access and participate in the Service - children's social, cultural and linguistic diversity is considered to inform curriculum decision-making processes to provide an inclusive education

-- they have a thorough understanding of the NDIS plan for each child (if applicable) and assist to help achieve goals and build skills and independence - they contact their local Inclusion Agency to access information and support about the Inclusion Support Program (see: Inclusion Development Fund Manager (IDFM) for your state/territory organisation) - that any barriers preventing a child's inclusion are identified and strategies to make improvements implemented - they develop a Strategic Inclusion Plan and Individual Support Plans in collaboration with the Inclusion Agency (IA) which will identify any barriers preventing a child's inclusion and implement strategies for improvement - they seek assistance, training, and where possible, financial funding from inclusive support agencies to promote the development of skills in children with identified additional needs - educators are meeting the needs of each individual child, by providing educators with targeted professional development and opportunities to network with professional agencies - they access the Inclusion Support Portal (IS Portal) through PRODA - parents/guardians provide written consent for information about their child to be shared with relevant IA, IDFM and the Department if accessing support under the Inclusion Support Program - families are encouraged to meet with the educators who will be working with the child to ensure an understanding of the child's needs, appropriate methods for communication, and to ascertain that suitable resources and support is provided to both the family and the child - the Service works in partnership with Early Childhood Intervention (ECI) professionals, allied health professionals and families to verify the educational program and learning environment is inclusive for each child with additional needs, including children and families from culturally diverse backgrounds - specific plans and programs provided by external resource providers and professionals for children with additional needs are shared with educators and copies filed in the child's individual record - children are encouraged to feel safe and secure during their education and care at the Service by developing trusting relationships with educators, other children, and the community - inclusive strategies and practices are embedded in the delivery of quality education and care - the privacy and confidentiality for children and families is maintained - the indoor and outdoor environment and equipment is designed or adapted/adjusted to ensure access and participation for all children, supporting the inclusion of children with additional needs.
+- completed enrolment forms are used to gather information about children's additional needs and supports that may be required - equitable access is provided to support children with additional needs - communication with families is consistent and supportive - they have a thorough understanding of the NDIS plan for each child (if applicable) and assist to help achieve goals and build skills and independence - they contact their local Inclusion Agency to access information and support about the Inclusion Support Program (see: Inclusion Development Fund Manager (IDFM) for your state/territory organisation) - they develop a Strategic Inclusion Plan and Individual Support Plans in collaboration with the Inclusion Agency (IA) which will identify any barriers preventing a child's inclusion and implement strategies for improvement - they seek assistance, training, and where possible, financial funding from inclusive support agencies to promote the development of skills in children with identified additional needs - educators are meeting the needs of each individual child, by providing educators with targeted professional development and opportunities to network with professional agencies - they access the Inclusion Support Portal (IS Portal) through PRODA - parents/guardians provide written consent for information about their child to be shared with relevant IA, IDFM and the Department if accessing support under the Inclusion Support Program - families are encouraged to meet with the educators who will be working with the child to ensure an understanding of the child's needs, appropriate methods for communication, and to ascertain that suitable resources and support is provided to both the family and the child - the Service works in partnership with Early Childhood Intervention (ECI) professionals, allied health professionals and families to verify the educational program and learning environment is inclusive for each child with additional needs, including children and families from culturally diverse backgrounds - specific plans and programs provided by external resource providers and professionals for children with additional needs are shared with educators and copies filed in the child's individual record - children are encouraged to feel safe and secure during their education and care at the Service by developing trusting relationships with educators, other children, and the community - inclusive strategies and practices are embedded in the delivery of quality education and care - the privacy and confidentiality for children and families is maintained - the indoor and outdoor environment and equipment is designed or adapted/adjusted to ensure access and participation for all children, supporting the inclusion of children with additional needs.

 This may include the use of:

-- o portable ramps

-- o use of standing frames and support swings

-- o specialised inclusion toys such as sensory or switch toys - o specialised furniture such as chairs, tables and positioning equipment - communication charts and Auslan dictionaries - o resources and books in languages other than English to support Indigenous children and children from linguistically diverse backgrounds - the program and curriculum are inclusive and meet the individual needs of children with additional needs, disability or developmental delay. - children's sensory sensitivities to pressure, texture, smell, noise, or colour are considered within the environment.
+- o portable ramps - use of standing frames and support swings - o specialised inclusion toys such as sensory or switch toys - o specialised furniture such as chairs, tables and positioning equipment - o communication charts and Auslan dictionaries - o resources and books in languages other than English to support Indigenous children and children from linguistically diverse backgrounds - the program and curriculum are inclusive and meet the individual needs of children with additional needs, disability or developmental delay. - children's sensory sensitivities to pressure, texture, smell, noise, or colour are considered within the environment.